servirtium/README/starting-a-new-implementation-step-9.md

-## 9. Add a capability for a "Note".
+# Step 9.
+Add a capability for a "Note".

 The testing tech, can add a note for the next interaction, which will appear in the markdown.
 It's a record only thing as Playback ignores it.
 This serves as a rudimentary comment system for